Request Demo

 Example 3: “New glasses” request

-95% of vision care scheduling interactions are completed autonomously or handed to staff with context and a clear next step — including follow-ups, screenings, and regular exams.
+CareDesk completes 95% of vision care scheduling interactions autonomously or hands them to your staff with context and a clear next step, including follow-ups, screenings, and regular exams.

 CareDesk and Vision Care